Cantlay gets 1st PGA Tour win in Las Vegas

 Cantlay bogeyed the final two holes of regulation for a 5-under 67 to get in at 9-under 275 at windy TPC Summerlin.

-Cantlay broke through to win after a remarkable return last season from the back problems.
+Cantlay broke through to win after a remarkable return from the back problems last season.
 Out of golf since 2013, he didn't miss a cut and made it to the Tour Championship while playing only 12 events.
 Part of that was due to an ankle injury that slowed him for two months.

 Cantlay earned $1,224,000, a two-year PGA Tour exemption and a spot in the Masters.